warpdotdev/themes/README.md

 You can now add a gradient or use a custom background in Warp.

 ### Background Images YAML Config
+To add a background image you can use this attribute: "background_image:" with the name of the image you want to use as the background.
+Note: Warp currently only supports images with the *.jpg* file format.
+Here is what the .yaml config looks like:

 ```
 # Accent color for UI elements
 accent: '#268bd2'